 Task streams are intended to be deleted or unloaded after use.
-Note that you cannot re-use task stream names even after the stream has been deleted; most sites will adopt a naming convention that is likely to be unique for each task, such as user-date-jobnumber.
+Because you cannot re-use task stream names even after the stream has been deleted, most sites adopt a naming convention that is likely to be unique for each task, such as user-date-jobnumber.